MicrosoftDocs/nav-content/dynamics-nav-app/across-how-to-restrict-and-allow-usage-of-a-record.md

 ---
-    title: How to Restrict and Allow Usage of a Record
+    title: How to Restrict and Allow Usage of a Record | Microsoft Docs
     description: If you want to restrict a record from being used in certain activities, for example, until the record has been approved, you can incorporate two workflow responses in a workflow that controls the usage of the record.
 One workflow response will restrict usage of the record as defined by the workflow event and conditions.
 Another workflow response will allow usage of the record as defined by the workflow event and conditions.
 Two responses exist in the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)] for this purpose: **Restrict usage of a record.** and **Allow usage of a record.**.
 For more information, see Workflow Templates.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na